dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 - ### `Dataset`

-  Although `configure-dms-viz` will return only a single `.json` specification, it is possible to combine multiple `.json` specification in a single file to visualize.
+  Although `configure-dms-viz` will return only a single `.json` specification, it is possible to combine multiple `.json` specifications in a single file to visualize.
 If there are multiple datasets in the `.json` file, you can navigate between these using the `Dataset` dropdown menu.
 The name that appears in the dropdown for each dataset depends on the [`--name`](/preparing-data/command-line-api/#name) flag.

   Additionally, next to the `Dataset` dropdown menu there is an information icon ⓘ.
 By clicking on this icon, a short description of the dataset appears above the top plot.
 The description can be specified using the [`--description`](/preparing-data/command-line-api/#description) flag.

 - ### `Condition`

-  If your input data has multiple measurements per mutation/site combination that are distinguished by some _condition_ (specified by the [`--condition`](/preparing-data/command-line-api/#condition) flag), an interactive legend appears under `Chart Options`.
+  If your input data has multiple measurements for each mutation/site combination that are distinguished by some _condition_ (specified by the [`--condition`](/preparing-data/command-line-api/#condition) flag), an interactive legend appears under `Chart Options`.

-  Although the default label that appears above the legend is `Condition`, you can specify the label using the [`--conditon_name`](/preparing-data/command-line-api/#condition_name) flag.
+  Although the default label that appears above the legend is `Condition`, you can specify the label using the [`--condition_name`](/preparing-data/command-line-api/#condition_name) flag.

 - ### `Summary Metric`